Instructors

 Originally from the Reading, PA area, Debra Westmoreland received a B.S. in Design and Merchandising from Drexel University and a B.F.A. in Interior Architecture at the New York School of Interior Design.
 After working in the design field for several years she graduated with an M.A. in Museum Professions from Seton Hall University in South Orange, NJ.
 Westmoreland was the curator of exhibitions and collections at the Morris County Historical Society at Acorn Hall, a Victorian house museum, in Morristown, NJ.
 As an adjunct faculty member at Montclair State University, she taught Introduction to Interior Design, Historical Analysis of Costume, Textile & Apparel Industry, and Evaluating Apparel Quality.
 Since relocating to Gettysburg in 2011, Westmoreland has been active in the Adams County Arts Council as a staff member and instructor.
 She continues to pursue her love of textiles, design and art as a design consultant and fiber artist.

-Acrylic Paint Pouring is a recently aquired skill.
-Mixing colors of paint with pouring medium and watching the canvas come alive with abstract designs brings satsfaction in knowing your piece is one of a kind.
+Acrylic Paint Pouring is a recently acquired skill.
+Mixing colors of paint with pouring medium and watching the canvas come alive with abstract designs brings satisfaction in knowing your piece is one of a kind.

 I love spending time outdoors and most of my inspiration comes from nature.